-Please note that due to increased demand, these sales are now held twice-monthly; please see our Auctions Diary for a complete list of dates.
+Please see our Auctions Diary for a complete list of dates.

 Held at the Arkenstall Centre in Haddenham, Cambridgeshire (see below for directions), these are an old-fashioned “bring and sell” auctions, we list whatever turns up (subject to legal constraints) on the day prior to the sale, and sell it – see below for full details.

 Entries are sourced from local property clearances and from private sellers, and usually comprise around 400 lots per sale, including everything from Jewellery, Watches, Ceramics, antique and quality modern Furniture, Household goods, Pictures, Curios, Collectables, vintage Toys, and so on.

 - An online catalogue is available from our website on the evening prior to the sale, for prospective bidders to view, with an online pre-sale bidding facility available for those who cannot attend the auction in person (we also offer bidders a full delivery/postage service on purchased lots where required).

 - Viewing in person is from 9.30am on the morning of the sale, and the auction starts at 10.30am.
 A good number of buyers attend the auctions from a wide area, as far afield as London and the midlands, and a range of refreshments and light snacks are available on the auction day.